Impression management: Profiles on social networking sites

 Social media usage among American adults grew from 5% in 2005 to 69% in 2018.
 Facebook is the most popular social media platform, followed by Instagram, LinkedIn, and Twitter.

 Social networking users will employ protective self-presentations for image management.
 Users will use subtractive and repudiate strategies to maintain a desired image.
 Subtractive strategy is used to untag an undesirable photo on Social Networking Sites.
 In addition to un-tagging their name, some users will request the photo to be removed entirely.
 Repudiate strategy is used when a friend posts an undesirable comment about the user.
 In response to an undesired post, users may add another wall post as an innocence defense.
 Michael Stefanone states that "self-esteem maintenance is an important motivation for strategic self-presentation online."
 Outside evaluations of their physical appearance, competence, and approval from others determines how social media users respond to pictures and wall posts.
 Unsuccessful self-presentation online can lead to rejection and criticism from social groups.
 Social media users are motivated to actively participate in SNS from a desire to manage their online image.

 Online social media presence often varies with respect to users' age, gender, and body weight.
 While men and women tend to use social media in comparable degrees, both uses and capabilities vary depending on individual preferences as well perceptions of power or dominance.
 In terms of performance, men tend to display characteristics associated with masculinity as well as more commanding language styles.
 In much the same way, women tend to present feminine self-depictions and engage in more supportive language.

 With respect to usage across age variances, many children develop digital and social media literacy skills around 7 or 8 and begin to form online social relationships via virtual environments designed for their age group.
 The years between thirteen and fifteen demonstrate high social media usage that begins to become more balanced with offline interactions as teens learn to navigate both their online and in-person identities which may often diverge from one another.

-Studies also suggest that adolescents body weight and their health status might influence their self-presentation practices.
-For example, research focusing on adolescent patients with obesity indicate that particularly girls with obesity tend to present themselves in such a way that their weight is not in focus, or avoid presenting food items that are associated with overweight/obesity.